Jenny Shares Lucy’s Story…

 Through lots of hard work using positive training techniques and behavior modification, I’m happy to report that Lucy is very much a different dog today than when she first entered my life.
 She was completely housetrained within two weeks of being adopted thanks to the help of luncheon meat as a reward for going in the right place.
 She no longer lunges at bicycles and skateboards and her leash walking and dog-to-dog reactivity have greatly improved through a combination of training and management.
 We continue to work together everyday to meet old as well as new challenges.
-We even earned her Novice Trick Dog Title (NTD).
+We’ve even earned her Novice Trick Dog Title (NTD).

 Lucy has taught me many lessons a trainer should learn.
 The most important one and perhaps, humbling, is that no dog is perfect.
 Not even mine.
 However, that doesn’t mean we can’t improve relationships between dogs and their humans and tackle problems that they face together.
 The key to success when working with your dog is setting realistic goals, thereby setting yourself and your dog up to succeed.”

 Update: Lucy passed in December 2015 at the age of 14.
 I have decided to leave this page up as a tribute to her, my first teacher and the one who inspired my journey.
 Since then, I have added Josie, a Blue Nose Pit Bull to my family.
 Josie continues Lucy’s legacy of educating me.
-She holds a Novice Trick Dog Title (NTD), an Intermediate Trick Dog Title (ITD), and is currently pursuing her Advanced Trick Dog Title (ATD).
+She holds an Expert Trick Dog Title (ETD) and is currently pursuing her Championship Title.

 © 2009 – 2017 Give Paw Dog Training LLC